gopeg/issues-barriers/README.md

 - service deployment (setup of web services / APIs for the data sharing)
 - data and/or metadata publication
 - license conditions
-- data usability (To what extend do the new data sets and access services can be used in mainstream tools / to what extent do they meet the user needs?)
+- data usability (to what extent can the new data sets and services be used in mainstream tools / to what extent do they meet the user needs?)

 # How to report an issue: